Deportation Rights & Appeals in Saudi Arabia

 What is this right?

-• Grounds for deportation: Common reasons include overstaying, working without a permit, criminal convictions, violating public order, and being a security threat.
+• Grounds for deportation: Overstaying, working without a permit, criminal convictions, violating public order, security threats, and drug offences (which carry the harshest consequences including potential death penalty for trafficking).

 • Due process: You must be informed of the reason for deportation.
-For criminal deportations, you are entitled to a trial and legal representation.
+For criminal deportations, you are entitled to a trial and legal representation through the regular court system.

-• Administrative review: For non-criminal deportations, you can file a challenge with the Board of Grievances (Administrative Court) in some circumstances.
+• Administrative review: For non-criminal deportations, you can file a challenge with the Board of Grievances (Administrative Court) — but this must be done quickly, as deportation orders are typically executed within days.

-• Embassy access: You have the right to contact your embassy or consulate when facing deportation proceedings.
+• Embassy access: You have the right to contact your embassy or consulate — this is especially critical because embassies can intervene with Jawazat and arrange legal representation.

 When does it apply?

-• You have been ordered to leave Saudi Arabia by immigration or police authorities.
+• You have been ordered to leave Saudi Arabia by Jawazat or security authorities.

 • You are detained in a deportation centre.

-• You believe you are being deported unfairly or without proper process.
+• You believe you are being deported without proper legal basis.

-• Contact your embassy or consulate immediately — they can provide consular assistance and legal referrals.
+• Contact your embassy immediately — they can provide consular assistance, legal referrals, and in some cases intervene with Jawazat directly.

-• Request the written deportation order stating the specific reason.
+• Request the written deportation order stating the specific legal reason.

-• If you believe the deportation is wrong, consult a Saudi lawyer about filing an administrative appeal.
+• If you believe the deportation is wrong, ask your lawyer about filing with the Board of Grievances — but act within days, not weeks.

 What should you NOT do?

-• Do not resist or flee from authorities — this can result in criminal charges on top of deportation.
+• Do not resist or flee from authorities — this creates criminal charges on top of the deportation and guarantees a permanent re-entry ban.

-• Do not leave the country without claiming money owed to you — it is much harder to recover wages after deportation.
+• Do not leave without claiming money owed to you — recovering unpaid wages and benefits after deportation from outside Saudi Arabia is extremely difficult.

 You came here to know your rights — help someone else know theirs.